• Waimangu Valley Walk

 Waimangu Valley Walk

 Discover self-guided walking and hiking options for all fitness levels in Waimangu Volcanic Valley.
-Choose the highlights walk, opt for the trail leading all the way to the lake, or add the Mt Haszard hiking trail for more of a challenge.
+Choose to do one, or all – the Crater Track, the Terrace Track, and the Wetland Track leading to Lake Rotomahana.
 Explore at your own pace, armed with our ‘wanderer guide’ highlighting different points of interest.
+Please note: Last admission time is 3pm.

 Includes